 Harry twirled it in a small circle.

-Another wave warmth ran over him from head to toe.
+Another wave of warmth ran over him from head to toe.
 Intricate patterns of frost spread across the floor from his feet.

 Harry grinned.
 ‘It’s perfect.’